THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Analysis and Tracking Tools

-In addition to the pure server log files, which also provide us with information about page views, we use analysis tools.
-These tools give us detailed insights into the content visited on our site, the flow of behavior and, for example, the country from which access took place.
-Such services require cookies or comparable technologies to function.
+In addition to the pure server log files, which also provide us with information on page views, we use analysis tools.
+These tools give us detailed insights into the content visited on our site, the flow of behavior and, for example, the country from which access is made.
+For such services to work, cookies must be set for site visitors or scripts must be executed.

 Plugins and content delivery networks

-We use plugins and content delivery networks.
+We use plugins and content delivery networks in some cases.
+Well-known examples are the video service YouTube or the map service Google Maps.
 If such services are integrated via a website, access data is transmitted to the services.
-Typically this is your IP address and other metadata, such as time and date of access.
+This is usually your IP address and other metadata such as the time and date of access.
+As a rule, this is provided by setting cookies.

 Direct marketing to existing customers in the legitimate interest

-We reserve the right to send our customers newsletters on the basis of Section 7 Paragraph 3 UWG and Art.
-6 Para.
-1 lit. f of the GDPR.
+We reserve the right to send our customers newsletters on the basis of Section 7 (3) UWG in conjunction with Art.
+6 (1) (f) GDPR.
 You can of course object to receiving direct marketing information at any time.

 Other data recipients

-In the THOST Group, we process data on common systems and for common purposes.
-This is done on the basis of shared responsibility within the framework of legitimate interests.
+Within the THOST Group, we process data on shared systems and for shared purposes.
+This is done on the basis of joint responsibility within the scope of legitimate interests.

-We have commissioned data processors in accordance with the requirements of Art.
-28 GDPR, for example in the areas of IT services, web hosting or email hosting.
-These companies process personal data according to our instructions.
+We use data processors in accordance with the provisions of Art.
+28 GDPR, for example in the areas of IT services, web hosting, email hosting or printing services.
+They process personal data for us in accordance with our instructions.

-If necessary, we pass on your data to, for example, banks, shipping service providers, our tax advisor or lawyer.
+If necessary (e.g. to fulfill a contract), we pass on your data to banks, shipping service providers, tax or law firms, for example.

-If necessary to secure our interests, we pass on data to the law enforcement authorities.
+If necessary for the investigation of a criminal offense, we pass on data to the law enforcement authorities.

 General Information on Deletion Periods of Personal Data

-We process the data as long as necessary for the respective purpose.
-As a rule we process your personal data for the duration of our business relationship, which includes the initiation and processing of a contract; further we are obliged to comply with statutory retention requirements.
-If data processing is based on your consent, we will delete your data after your revocation.
+We process the data for as long as is necessary for the respective purpose.
+If necessary, we process your personal data for the duration of our business relationship, which also includes the initiation and execution of a contract.
+In addition, we are obliged to comply with statutory retention obligations.
+If the data processing is based on your consent, we will delete your data after your revocation.

 Transfer of Personal Data to a Third Country

-Where possible, we try to have all service providers and services provided by providers within the European Union.
+We endeavor to have all services provided by providers within the European Union.
 A transfer to a third country is possible if you have given us your consent and / or we have concluded a contract for order processing in accordance with Art.
 28 GDPR, taking into account suitable guarantees.
 In individual cases, we use plugins or tools that are hosted in third countries on the basis of our legitimate interests or your consent.
-In these cases, we will point this out where applicable.
+In these cases, we will inform you of this if necessary.

 Obligation to provide personal data